Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Achieving fairness in child-related disputes calls for fathers to actively participate in the legal process and make sure that their parenting contributions are fully acknowledged.
 Fathers should maintain detailed records of their involvement in their child’s life and be proactive in seeking custody or visitation rights that accurately reflect their parental role.
 Moreover, it is crucial to collaborate with legal professionals who can advocate effectively for their rights in court.

-By preparing a case that clearly outlines the father’s contributions and ongoing commitment to the child’s best interests, fathers can help counter any misconceptions and promote a fair outcome.
-A skilled Manhattan father’s rights attorney from The Law Office of Richard Roman Shum can be a formidable ally.
-Our attorneys provide tailored legal strategies, representing the father’s interests robustly in court, and assisting in articulating and demonstrating the value of his role in his child’s life.
+Fathers can help counter any misconceptions and promote a fair outcome by preparing a case that clearly outlines the father’s contributions and ongoing commitment to the child’s best interests.
+A skilled Manhattan father’s rights attorney from the Law Office of Richard Roman Shum, Esq. can be a formidable ally.
+Our attorneys provide tailored legal strategies, representing the father’s interests robustly in court and assisting in articulating and demonstrating the value of his role in his child’s life.
 This guidance and representation can be crucial in securing outcomes that honor the father’s dedication and ensure that his and his family’s rights are protected.

 Law Office of Richard Roman Shum, Esq., PLLC.

-Compassionate and Dedicated Legal Assistance From The Law Office of Richard Roman Shum
+Compassionate and Dedicated Legal Assistance From Law Office of Richard Roman Shum, Esq

-Understanding your rights as a father under New York’s family laws is essential for maintaining your role and relationship with your children during legal proceedings that affect your family.
-These laws are designed to promote fairness but achieving true equality can sometimes require strong legal advocacy, particularly when facing challenges that may disadvantage fathers.
+Acknowledging your rights as a father under New York’s family laws is essential for maintaining your role and relationship with your children during legal proceedings that affect your family.
+These laws are designed to promote fairness, but achieving true equality can sometimes require strong legal advocacy, particularly when facing challenges that may disadvantage fathers.

-At The Law Office of Richard Roman Shum, we are committed to protecting the rights of fathers by providing personalized legal guidance and representing their interests effectively throughout the legal process.
-Whether it’s a matter of custody, asset division, or child support, our firm is dedicated to ensuring that your voice is heard and your rights are respected.
+At Law Office of Richard Roman Shum, Esq, we are committed to protecting the rights of fathers by providing personalized legal guidance and representing their interests effectively throughout the legal process.
+Even if it’s a matter of custody, asset division, or child support, our firm is dedicated to ensuring that your voice is heard and your rights are respected.

 If you are facing the challenges of family law as a father, do not hesitate to reach out for support.
-Contact The Law Office of Richard Roman Shum today at (646) 259-3416 to ensure that your relationship with your children and your legal interests are safeguarded.
+Contact Law Office of Richard Roman Shum, Esq today at (646) 259-3416 to ensure that your relationship with your children and your legal interests are safeguarded.
 Let us help you achieve the outcomes you deserve for yourself and your family.

 “Most kind and professional lawyer.
 A true gift.
 He saved me from the brutal claw of my management company and saved me a lot of money and pain.”